jowi-dev/practice_mate/README.md

 Spotify-as-a-Database because I'm trying to stay away from dependencies as much as I can here.

 ## Current Roadmap
-- [ ] Integrate with the Spotify API
+- [X] Integrate with the Spotify api
+- [ ] Basic Start/Stop commands
 - [ ] Mock API responses for easier testing
 - [ ] Setup basic TUI REPL